spryker/ui-components/README.md

 The location of i18n files are in: `libs/<my-lib>/src/i18n/`.

+Then each specific language is placed in it's own file (ex. `en.ts` or `de.ts`) and MUST default export an interface [`I18nLocaleDataPackage`](libs/locale/src/lib/i18n/types.ts#L10) from package `locale`.

-All of the i18n files are then aggregated into a main package `locale`.
+All of the i18n files are then aggregated into a main package `locale` during a build phase.

 ### Publishing